Stuart-Mouse/lead-sheets/notes.md

 The other annoyance is just needing to add all these new struct types manually, and if we change the name of them, we break everything
-We could use some metaprogram stuff or just tag structs that can be used as VMS values with some uuid for the type And this is fine I guess, but at that point its like, why not just go all out and make a decent `Type_Libarary` plugin...
+We could use some metaprogram stuff or just tag structs that can be used as VMS values with some uuid for the type And this is fine I guess, but at that point its like, why not just go all out and make a decent `Type_Library` plugin...